-Water hose, sewer hose, park adapters and leveling blocks are a given when it comes to outfitting a RV.
+Water hose, sewer hose, park adapters, and leveling blocks are a given when it comes to outfitting an RV.
 But what about other essential camping gear that can make your experiences more enjoyable?
-Here’s a list of essential camping gear to bring along the next time you hit the road.

-How many times have you asked your travel partner, “where’s the lighter?”
+How many times have you asked your travel partner, “Where’s the lighter?”
 Yes, most RVs have direct spark ignition appliances and a piezo igniter for the stove top.
-But you will still need to light the oven pilot light, the stove burners (when the piezo becomes finicky) gas grill and of course, the nightly campfire.
-Also, keep it handy.
+But you will still need to light the oven pilot light, the stove burners (when the piezo becomes finicky) gas grill, and of course, the nightly campfire.

 This is far from an exclusive list of essential RV items.
 But, if you are new to RVing or require new “tools of the trade” these will help make your next RV trip an even more positive experience.